Toastdeib/extra-life-combo-tracker/README.md

 * `tiltifyToken` - your Tiltify access token, if you have one; this can be found in your Tiltify dashboard (https://dashboard.tiltify.com/[your Tilitfy User Name]/my-account/connected-accounts/applications)
 * `tiltifyCampaign` - your Tiltify campaign ID, if you have one; this can be found in your Tiltify campaign dashboard (https://dashboard.tiltify.com/[your Tilitfy User Name]/[your camapign name]/detail)

 Note: You **must** configure the fields for at least one of the two sources (DonorDrive and Tiltify) for the application to function.
-If both are populated, it aggregates the values across both.
+If all three fields are populated, it aggregates the values across both.

 Additionally, you'll need to create a copy of the [config.js.example](public/config.js.example) file in the `public` folder, rename it to `config.js`, and adjust the fields in there if desired: